yufongg/writeups/Vulnhub/Linux/Lord of the Root 1.0.1/Lord of the Root 1.0.1.md

 	```
 	![](images/Pasted%20image%2020220125023505.png)
 	![](images/Pasted%20image%2020220125030816.png)
-	- Successfully login, could not do anything w/ the login apge
+	- Successfully login, could not do anything w/ the login page
 	- Instead of Authentication Bypass, we have to enumerate the database
 8. Run SQLMap
 	```